nebogeo/jellyfish/README.md

 ### Example programs ###

-The purpose of a jellyfish lisp program is to manipulate 3D objects, move/rotate/scale or change it's vertex positions, lighting normals, texture coords.
+The purpose of a Jellyfish Lisp program is to manipulate 3D objects in a scene, move/rotate/scale or change vertex positions, lighting normals, texture coords.
 It can also act on input from outside.
-It can do this faster than in Scheme (particually on ARM devices) as it doesn't require any memory allocation, and it has access to more data than a GPU shader.
+It can do this faster than in interpreted Scheme, particually on ARM devices as the VM (written in C++) is very small and doesn't require any memory allocation.
+The VM also has access to more data than a GPU shader, although tight coupling to GPU functionality (ie running parts of the VM on GPU cores) is planned.

-Jellyfish Lisp programs are compiled to bytecode executed by the Jellyfish VM - there is one per object running parallel.
+Jellyfish Lisp programs are compiled to bytecode executed by the VM - there is one per object potentially running in parallel threads.
 The helper function (make-jelly-obj) takes a number of cycles to execute per frame, an OpenGL primitive type and a program.
 It returns the primitive id which can be operated on like any normal fluxus primitive.

-Inside the jellyfish VM the 3D data exists in the same memory address space as the program, starting at "positions-start" address.
-You can (read) data or (write!) to it using a value as an address.
+Inside the jellyfish VM the 3D data exists in the same memory address space as the program itself, starting at "positions-start" address.
+Using (read) or (write!) you can access it using a value as an address.

 Here is a program that randomly moves vertex positions around: